brittanywelsh/st-character-manager/dev_log.md

 still needs some attention though, not quite there yet.

 ## July 31, 2015 (MIKE)
-- The 8-step plan outlined in my log from June 20, 2015 has now more or less been completed.
+- The 8-step plan outlined in my log from July 20, 2015 has now more or less been completed.
 The current infrastructure actually has Game generate 2 blank character objects and the user is free to switch between them and can create more.
 This current state of affairs is for testing/demonstration purposes.